aioobe/aioobe.github.io/resume.md

 **Best student** in the course _Problem Solving and Programming under Pressure_.

 Technical skills
 ----------------
+Used various Linux distributions almost exclusively for the past 20 years.
+Both privately and professionally, and both online and air gapped.
 Know all the ins and outs of the Java language and the core API.
-I've worked with the following frameworks and APIs: Wicket, Jersey, Hibernate, JPA, Guice, Jackson, Jongo, Apache POI, ASM, JFlex/JavaCUP, LiftWeb, Apache Commons, Guava.
-I also have experience with C/C++, Scala, Python, Prolog, Matlab, PHP, HTML, SQL, MongoDB, Mercurial, Git and Subversion.
+Also experienced with JavaScript, TypeScript, shell scripting, C/C++, Scala, Python, Prolog, Matlab, PHP, CSS3, SQL.
+Used Gradle, NPM/yarn, Maven.
+Use Docker for all my private projects.

-More importantly though: I'm always eager to pick up a book and learn something new!
+Above all, always eager to pick up a book and learn something new.

 Interests
 ---------
-Apart from spending time with my wife and two daughters, I enjoy solving programming puzzles and participate in programming contests.
-I occasionally practice juggling and long distance running.
+Spending time with my wife and two daughters, organizing and going to programming meetups, programming puzzles and participating in programming contests, both as a competitor and problem author.
+Was head coach for my daughters soccer team and assistant coach in a local Judo club.
+Practice juggling, long distance running and swimming.

 Scientific Publications
 -----------------------